JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 But this time, I thought to keep a **simpler data architecture** and *just* rely on [yfinance queries](#the-data-source).

+But dont worry, that can be more than enough to fill a cool Python web app!

-From [google sheets](https://jalcocert.github.io/JAlcocerT/R-Stocks/#google-sheets-tricks) we have the possibility to query, very simply the price/PER/EPS of a stock:
+From [google sheets](https://jalcocert.github.io/JAlcocerT/R-Stocks/#google-sheets-tricks) we have the possibility to query data from stocks:

 ```sh
 =SPARKLINE(GoogleFinance("NYSE:KO"; "price"; HOY()-60; HOY()))